AidaKh155/Breast-cancer/README.md

 # Breast-cancer
-Supplementary materials.
-Tables S1-S7 for the manuscript.
+Terminological portrait of early stage of breast cancer.
+Tables S1-S7 by categories of terms.
-Cancer-titles.
+Titles of papers related to breast cancer from PubMed.
 Titles of the papers choosed for the analysis.
-Terminology.
-The extracted terms by categories, statistical data.
+Terms by categories.
+The extracted terms by categories for general course of disease and its early stage, statistical data.